sercankulcu/sercankulcu.github.io/_memory/2022-12-29-two-things-in-the-same-year.md

   - reflection
 ---

-I finished my doctorate in 2022.

-The sentence looks clean now.
-It hides the ordinary days that made it possible: reading the same paragraph again, changing a sentence, waiting for feedback, correcting something I thought was already finished, and returning to work that had become so familiar I could no longer see its edges.
+In 2022, I reached the end of my doctorate.

+For years, the work had existed as files, corrections, paragraphs I read too many times, feedback I waited for, and sentences that seemed finished until I opened them again.
+Near the end, the project had become so familiar that progress was difficult to see.
+Then one day there was no next chapter waiting for me.

-When it was finally done, relief arrived before pride.
+Relief came before pride.

+People congratulated me, and I thanked them.
+The exchange was simple: years of work had reached a clear result, exactly the kind of event that fits neatly into a sentence.

-In the same year, there was a serious loss close to the family.
+The same year also contained a serious loss close to the family.

-Celebration and grief did not take turns.
-They existed beside each other without trying to make the year emotionally consistent.
-One part of life had reached a goal after years of work while another part had become permanently emptier.
+That part did not fit beside the doctorate as neatly.
+Celebration and grief did not wait for separate months or take turns politely.
+One part of life had reached a long-awaited finish while another had become permanently emptier.

-That made ordinary congratulations feel strange for a while.
+For a while, congratulations felt strange because they were completely correct and still incomplete.
 “You finished.”
 Yes.
 “Wonderful.”
 Yes.

-Both answers were true, and neither described the whole year.

-A year does not owe us one mood.
-The calendar simply places events beside each other because they happened between January and December.

-I remember 2022 that way.
+There was nothing false in either answer.
+They simply belonged to only one part of the year.

+I do not remember 2022 as a balance sheet in which one event compensated for another.
+They did not cancel each other, and I do not want them to.

-A long piece of work reached its last page.
+One long piece of work reached its last page.

-Someone important was no longer there to enter the next year with us.

-The two facts do not explain each other.

-They only share the same date range.
+Someone important was missing from what came after.

+Both happened in the same year.
+That is the only connection they need.